M.Ed. Psychology of Education

 Jackson, N. J. (2016).
 Exploring learning ecologies.
 Lifewide Education.
 Chalk Mountain Publishers.

-This book was one of the recommended readings for the lecture in Module 2 by Dr Ann Marie Halpenny (Lecture title: Learning ecologies within and beyond educational settings).
+This book was one of the recommended readings for a lecture that was presented Dr Ann Marie Halpenny (Lecture title: Learning ecologies within and beyond educational settings).

 Available here.